 hours after the surgery, or a little later.

-- The team will carefully monitor your vital signs, such as your heart rate.
-They may
+The team will carefully check your vital signs, such as your heart rate.
+You may be

 and you won’t be able to talk.
-Your doctor or nurse will usually remove the tube within
+The tube is usually removed within 24 hours.

 can ask for pain medicine.

-- You will probably need to stay in the hospital for 3 to 5 days.
+You will probably need to stay in the hospital for several days, but this may vary

 some help at home for a while.

 Be sure to keep all follow-up appointments.
 You'll likely have your stitches or staples

 removed in a follow-up appointment in 7 to 10 days.